Product Marketing

 vs. Bold Outcome Promises

-We translate specs into value that customers can see and feel.
+We translate specs into value that customers can see, feel, and measure.

 What Is The Multiplier Effect?